 If the image is terrain corrected, calculate the elevation-dependent input line/sample location.

 4.2.1) Get the elevation for the output pixel location X/Y location from DEM (elevation).
-See note #3.

 4.2.2) Map the output line/sample back into the input space, using the grid and the function 3d_ols2ils.